Teenager slain in D.C. had recently returned to city from Maryland

 Khalil is the second 16-year-old to be fatally shot in the District this year, the youngest victims of homicide so far in 2022.
 DeShaun Francis of Alexandria, the other 16-year-old, was killed in February, when his mother said he was caught in a crossfire while in a relative’s vehicle in Southeast Washington.

-There have been 41 homicides in the District this year, a 5 percent increase over this time in 2021.
-Killings in D.C. last year surpassed 200 for the first time since 2003.
+There have been 41 homicides in the District this year, a 5 percent increase from this same time in 2021.
+Killings in the District last year surpassed 200 for the first time since 2003.

 D.C. police have not discussed details of the case and have not made an arrest.
 But in a newly filed court document, police said a person who lives at the Isherwood Street apartment told detectives Khalil had arrived Thursday night to visit.